murkl/arch-os/docs/REFERENCE.md

 2. The ram disk finds the partition by the UUID its command line names, made for each build, so no other disk is taken for it
 3. It checks the root file system against a certificate it carries itself.
 The key that signed it was made for the build and thrown away with it, so nothing on the partition starts that the build did not make, and a damaged one stops at a prompt that says so.
 Valid from 1970 to 9999: a machine whose clock battery died is still one to repair
 4. It copies the root file system to memory, so nothing of the disk is held while the Recovery works on it, and starts it
-5. Plymouth on the screen the firmware set up - `nomodeset`, so no graphics driver and no firmware for one - and the Recovery on tty1
+5. Plymouth on the screen the firmware set up - `nomodeset`, so no graphics driver and no firmware for one, and `plymouth.ignore-serial-consoles` like the system's own - and the Recovery on tty1
+6. The Recovery reads what the Installer left it on the EFI partition - `EFI/arch-os-recovery/`, read-only and unmounted again at once - and works out its disk as the one holding the partition it was started from.
+So it opens straight on its menu, in the language the Installer was read in and on the keyboard it was typed on

+It is a kiosk: the Recovery is the only thing the machine runs, and nothing leads to a prompt.
+Its unit holds tty1 and never hands it back, and no other console has a login.
+Leaving it offers **Reset** in place of the ISO's **Exit** - every answer is forgotten and the program ends, and its systemd unit starts it again, fresh, with what the Installer left.
+A crash is started again the same way: the first thing a run does is close whatever the last one left open.
+The shell inside the repaired system stays one of its steps, behind the disk's password where there is one, and opens on **no**.

+**Note:** _The EFI partition is not signed, so what the Recovery reads there is held to the same patterns and lists as any answer read from a file - the worst a changed file can do is ask a question again._

 **Note:** _It is never updated: it repairs what the Installer of the same release makes, which is what the disk holds. `systemctl reboot --boot-loader-entry=arch-os-recovery.efi` starts it once from the running system._